RoLoRA: Fine-tuning Rotated Outlier-free LLMs for Effective Weight-Activation Quantization: Method

 Then, we perform between-block rotation to make sure that the outliers in between-block activation are eliminated.
 As shown in Figure~\ref{fig:rotation_overview}, we classify the weight matrices in LLMs into two groups: \textit{left-side} weights, including $ W_q, W_k, W_v$ in self-attention modules, and $W_{up}, W_{gate}$ in feed-forward network modules (which corresponds to the $W_u, W_g$ in Figure~\ref{fig:rotation_overview}). \textit{right-side} weights, including $W_o$ in self-attention modules and $ W_{down}$ in feed-forward network modules.
 For the weights of these two groups, we adopt different rotation strategies with

 where the rotation $R$ is randomly generated Hadamard matrix.
 As we also rotated the input $X$ before embedding layer with $ X \leftarrow X R^{-1}$ and output $Y$ after \textit{lm\_head} with $Y \leftarrow RY$, the final output of the model will be identical to the original model.
 To avoid overflow issues in the rotation process, we converted the FP16 weights to FP64 and converted them back after the multiplication.
+The conversion of weight precision is only conducted once at the beginning of the rotation merging and the precision of the rotated weights will keep FP16 during the fine-tuning and inference.
+There will be no overhead for conversion in the actual inference because the precision during inference is always low-bit (W4A4/W6A6).
 These rotations are applied before any training and inference, which indicates that there will be no overhead after the merging to original weights.

-The rotation that directly applies to weights effectively reduces the outlier in between-block activation, and we refer to the operation as Between Block Rotation (BBR).
+The rotation that directly applies to weights effectively reduces the outlier in between-block activation, and we refer to the operation as Between-Block Rotation (BBR).
 Figure.~\ref{fig:activation_outlier} demonstrates the effect of applying BBR as the activation distribution is smoother and de-centralized.
 However, another challenge remains that the activation in these modules still suffers from outliers, especially prevalent in FFN as discussed in previous research~\cite{bondarenko2024quantizable}.
 We cannot directly apply rotation similar to BBR because of the non-linear operations such as SwiGLU~\cite{shazeer2020glu} in FFN.
 To solve this, we adopt the online rotation node before inputting the activation input to $W_{down}$.
 This online rotation is implemented following the fast Hadamard kernel~\cite{chee2024quip,ashkboos2024quarot}, which can be seen as a layer dynamically rotating the activation.
-This online rotation operation is highly efficient, and the overhead is negligible during training and inference.
-It is referred to as in-block rotation (IBR).
+This online rotation operation is highly efficient as we use the fast Hadamard kernel on CUDA~\footnote{https://github.com/Dao-AILab/fast-hadamard-transform}, and the overhead is negligible during training and inference.
+It is referred to as In-Block Rotation (IBR).
 Note that IBR can also be applied to the self-attention module, but we observe in the experiments of Table~\ref{tab:rotate_where_ablation} that there is no performance improvement with this rotation.